lovevery-digital/lovevery-homework/README.md

 > bin/rspec
 ```

+If you run into an error installing Ruby, we recommend using rbenv, not rvm to install Ruby.

+If you run into errors running "yarn install", make sure you have Node installed.

 This should install needed gems, set up your databases, and then run the tests, which should all pass.
 If
 anything is wrong at this stage and you can't obviously fix it, let us know.
 This is *not* a test of your ability
 to setup a Rails dev environment.

-Once you have verified that you can run the specs, run both webpacker and rails server in seperate shells via:
+Once you have verified that you can run the specs, run both webpacker and rails server in separate shells via:

 ```
 > bin/webpack-dev-server